 To download a flier on Z Wardz-ward-flyer The information is also displayed below.

+Turs of Z Ward are currently on hold due to the Covid 19 virus pandemic.
+Apologies to all.
+We will restart as soon as it is safe, hopefully later in 2020.
 Tours of Z Ward (entry via 63 Conyngham St Glenside) are scheduled roughly once a fortnight at this stage indefinitely.
 Tours are from 14:00 to 16:00 .
-2019 Tours coming up are on Sunday 28th April; Saturday 11th May; & Sunday 26th May.
-To attend, ring Ayers House on 8223 1234 and ask to speak to Catherinel who handles the bookings for the National Trust.
+2020 Tours coming up are on Sunday 22nd March; Sunday 5th April; Saturday 18th April; Sunday 10th May, Saturday 16th May & Sunday 24th May.
+To attend, ring Ayers House on 8223 1234 and ask to speak to Catherine or Patrick who handle the bookings for the National Trust.
 Numbers are limited on each tour to a maximum of 50 so no need to be concerned about the numbers.

 Z WARD :